lweasel/piquant/docs/assessment.rst

 Assessing quantification performance
 ====================================

-After reads have been simulated for a set of input transcripts, and quantification tools have been executed to estimate transcript abundance, the final stage of the *piquant* pipeline is to calculate statistics and draw graphs to aid the assessment of transcript quantification performance.
+After reads have been simulated for a set of input transcripts, and quantification tools have been executed to estimate transcript abundance, the final stage of the *piquant* pipeline is to calculate statistics and draw graphs to aid the assessment of transcript quantification performance and resource usage.
 Note that performance is assessed both at the level of individual quantification runs (i.e. a particular transcript quantification tool executed once for reads simulated according to a certain set of sequencing parameters), and also across multiple quantification runs for comparison of performance.
 The data and plots generated in each case are detailed below (see :ref:`assessment-single-run` and :ref:`assessment-multiple-runs`); however, we first describe the statistics calculated, and the classifiers used to split transcripts into groups sharing similar properties.

 .. _assessment-statistics: